Update you browser

 Through in-depth discussions with pioneering curators, participants are introduced to modes of curating and commissioning contemporary art across the museum, the gallery, the public realm, and the online environment.

-The 2025 course theme and programme to be announced soon.
+The 2025 course programme to be announced soon.

 Led by the School of Arts & Humanities, guest speakers on the 2024 programme included: